Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Morawetz Estimates

 where we used $a$ small to control the $-\frac{4a\cos\theta}{\abs*{q}^2}\LeftDual{\nabla}_{\KillT}\psi$ term that would have appeared on the right-hand side\footnote{Another skew-symmetry argument would also control this term, but for simplification, we use the smallness of $a$ to absorb it.}.
 The remaining terms involved are all of order $a$, and can be absorbed using a combination of \zcref[cap]{lemma:Morawetz:lower-order:skew-adjoint} and \zcref[cap]{lemma:ILED-near:LoT-control:zero-order-mixed-term} to prove \zcref[noname]{eq:Morawetz:RHS:PsiDO:main-terms}.
+To prove \zcref[noname]{eq:Morawetz:RHS:PsiDO:curvature-terms}, we first observe that $\bangle*{\psi,\LeftDual{\phi}}_{L^2(\Manifold(\tau_1,\tau_2))} = \bangle*{\LeftDual{\phi}, \psi}_{L^2(\Manifold(\tau_1,\tau_2))}$.
+Then, we observe that both